 Shipping note.
-Because of their oversized lengths individual vertical tracks for 7' high and for 8' high doors ship to any of the 48 states for $22.50 each, or $25.00 for the pair.
-Horizontal tracks for a 7' high doors ship to any of the 48 states for $35.00.
-Tracks for 8' high doors ship for $40.00.
+Because of their oversized lengths individual vertical tracks for 7' high and for 8' high doors usually ship to any of the 48 states for $25.00 to $35.00, or $30.00 to $40.00 for the pair.
+Horizontal tracks for a 7' high doors usually ship to any of the 48 states for $40.00 to $50.00.
+Tracks for 8' high doors ship for $45.00 to 55.00.
 We normally remove the curved portion of the horizontal tracks for shipping, but we leave the track angles in tact.
 We also reinforce the horizontal angles to prevent them from fatiguing.
 Horizontal tracks are easily reassembled before you install them.

 Huge inventory of torsion springs for same or next day shipping!
 Here you will find all you need in the most common sizes of 1 3/4," 2," 2 1/4," and 2 5/8" inside diameter springs.
 Larger 3 3/4" and 6" inside diameter commercial and industrial springs may require a day or two to ship.
 You'll also find TorqueMaster Springs, Extension Springs, Self-Storage door springs, steel rolling door springs and springs for one piece single panel doors.

 Shelves packed with every part you need to fix your doors.

 Please note.
 Shipping times and costs have changed.
 Normal transit times are currently not guaranteed, even on next day and second day shipments.
 Shipping prices on items over eight feet have more than tripled.